 Where do most stillbirths happen?

-About half of all stillbirths occur in six countries: India, Pakistan, Nigeria, the Democratic Republic of the Congo, China and Ethiopia, in order of burden (highest to lowest).
+In 2021, about half of all stillbirths occurred in six countries: India, Pakistan, Nigeria, the Democratic Republic of the Congo, Ethiopia and Bangladesh, in order of burden (highest to lowest).

 The unequal burden of stillbirths across countries is also seen within countries themselves.
 Stillbirth rates are higher in rural areas than in urban areas and socioeconomic status is also linked to a higher incidence of stillbirth.